-Vertical Adventures is committed to creating a safe and positive environment for athletes' physical, emotional and social development and to ensuring that it promotes an environment free of misconduct.
+5.Life is committed to creating a safe and positive environment for athletes' physical, emotional and social development and to ensuring that it promotes an environment free of misconduct.

-In the event that any staff member or volunteer observes inappropriate behaviors (i.e., policy violations), suspected physical or sexual abuse, or misconduct, it is the personal responsibility of each staff member and volunteer to immediately report his or her observations to an immediate supervisor or Vertical Adventures' administrator.
+In the event that any staff member or volunteer observes inappropriate behaviors (i.e., policy violations), suspected physical or sexual abuse, or misconduct, it is the personal responsibility of each staff member and volunteer to immediately report his or her observations to an immediate supervisor or 5.Life's administrator.

 Staff members and volunteers should not attempt to evaluate the credibility or validity of child physical or sexual abuse allegations as a condition for reporting to appropriate authorities.
-Instead, it is the responsibility of every staff member and volunteer to immediately report suspicions or allegations of child physical or sexual abuse to an immediate supervisor or Vertical Adventures' administrator.
-Complaints and allegations will be addressed under Vertical Adventures' Disciplinary Rules and Procedures.
+Instead, it is the responsibility of every staff member and volunteer to immediately report suspicions or allegations of child physical or sexual abuse to an immediate supervisor or 5.Life's administrator.
+Complaints and allegations will be addressed under 5.Life's Disciplinary Rules and Procedures.

-Vertical Adventures recognizes that the process for training and motivating athletes will vary with each coach and athlete, but it is nevertheless important for everyone involved to support the use of motivational and training methods that avoid misconduct.
+5.Life recognizes that the process for training and motivating athletes will vary with each coach and athlete, but it is nevertheless important for everyone involved to support the use of motivational and training methods that avoid misconduct.

-This Policy applies to
+This Policy applies to:

-- Staff members and volunteers - Vertical Adventures' athletes and participants
+- Staff members and volunteers - 5.Life's athletes and participants